-Goodwin Liu is an associate justice of the California Supreme Court.
-He was confirmed to office by a unanimous vote of the California Commission on Judicial Appointments on August 31, 2011, following his appointment by Governor Edmund G. Brown, Jr.
+Goodwin Liu is an Associate Justice of the California Supreme Court.
+He was confirmed to office by a unanimous vote of the California Commission on Judicial Appointments on August 31, 2011, following his appointment by Governor Edmund G. Brown, Jr. He was retained by the electorate in 2014.

 He was previously a professor of law and associate dean at the University of California, Berkeley School of Law, before joining the court in 2011.
 Before that, he was a litigator in the Washington, DC, office of O’Melveny & Myers and also served in the U.S. Department of Education and the Corporation for National Service.